Table of Contents

 Ruling Out "Euthyroid Sick Syndrome"

-Sometimes, the thyroid can appear to be underperforming because of a recent viral illness, significant stress, or even a period of intense dieting.
+Sometimes, the thyroid can appear to be underperforming due to recent viral illness, significant stress, or intense dieting.
 This is often temporary.
-If your TSH is mildly elevated but your T4 is normal (a state known as subclinical hypothyroidism), your GP will often suggest repeating the test in three to six months.
-Our guide to how to read blood test results for thyroid explains why a repeat can be useful.
+If your TSH is mildly elevated but your T4 is normal (subclinical hypothyroidism), your GP will often suggest repeating the test in three to six months.

 Capturing Fluctuations

-Thyroid levels are not static; they fluctuate based on the time of day and your internal environment.
-If you had a test late in the afternoon after a heavy meal, the results might differ from a fasted, early-morning sample.
-If your symptoms are worsening despite a previous "normal" result, repeating the test under standardised conditions—specifically at 9 am—is a sensible next step.
+Thyroid levels fluctuate based on the time of day.
+If you had a test late in the afternoon, the results might differ from a fasted, early-morning sample.
+If symptoms worsen despite a previous "normal" result, repeating the test at 9 am is a sensible next step.

 Addressing Mystery Symptoms